rust-lang/book/second-edition/src/ch10-01-syntax.md

 has one parameter named `list`, and the type of `list` is a slice of values of type `T`.
 The `largest` function will return a value of the same type `T`.

-Listing 10-5 shows the unified `largest` function definition using the generic data type in its signature, and shows how we'll be able to call `largest` with either a slice of `i32` values or `char` values.
+Listing 10-5 shows the new `largest` function definition using the generic data type in its signature, and shows how we'll be able to call `largest` with either a slice of `i32` values or `char` values.
 Note that this code won't compile yet!

 <span class="filename">Filename: src/main.rs</span>